Achievable logoAchievable logo

 Your filler word should be something like “combative” or “quarrelsome” because the debaters are insulting each other.

-Now, try matching the synonym pairs in this set of words below.
+Now, match the synonym pairs in the set of words below.

 • authoritarian